Chart Color Schemes

 The level of cultural diversity witnessed in Salisbury East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Salisbury East had a higher cultural diversity compared to most local areas, with 22.3% of its residents speaking a language other than English at home and 31.7% born overseas.
-Christianity was the predominant religion in Salisbury East, making up 43.5% of the population.
-However, Islam was significantly overrepresented, comprising 7.0% compared to the Greater Adelaide average of 3.0%.
+Salisbury East had a higher cultural diversity than most local areas, with 22.3% speaking a language other than English at home and 31.7% born overseas.
+Christianity was the predominant religion, comprising 43.5%.
+Islam was overrepresented at 7.0%, compared to Greater Adelaide's 3.0%.

 Frequently Asked Questions - Diversity